Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 It's so funny that Yoko wears so much of the breakup blame.

-I think Magic Alex is the guy.
+I think Magic Alex is.

 The strain I would have put on a relationship?